cstjean/ScikitLearn.jl/CONTRIBUTING.md

 - Create a new library that wraps the type and implements the interface
 - Make a PR to ScikitLearn.jl, and use @require to avoid adding the library as a dependency

-Option 1 is obviously preferrable where possible.
+Option 1 is generally preferable where possible.